The right fit: Zavisha Sawmills maximizes efficiency with upgraded equipment

 Zavisha didn’t go out of their way to focus on USNR.
 It was “just the way the stars aligned,” Greg says.
 “When it comes to operations, automation, at the end of it, USNR provided really good support, and good pricing.
 They’re kind of the industry standard when it comes to equipment for northwestern Canada.”

-For added tech and part support, as well as mechanical help, the company turns to a USNR dealer in Salmon Arm, B.C.
+For tech and parts support, as well as mechanical help, the company turns to the USNR Salmon Arm, B.C., division.
 “Everything is as good as it gets,” Greg says.

 While automation has helped improve the mill’s efficiency, the company is also looking at an old-school solution to boost their production capacity: a portable sawmill.
 When CFI toured the mill, Zavisha was in the process of assembling a KARA Master portable sawmill, which was sourced from a sawmiller in the Wembley, Alta., area.